ruchisahota/gaia/v1/doc/documentation.md

 ### `networkProtocol (integer)`

 NetworkProtocol is the network protocol of the service.
-Default is TCP.

 | Characteristics | Value  |
 | -               | -:     |